This post may contain affiliate links. Please see our disclosure policy.

 NOTE: This banana muffin recipe was made using a 5.8 Quart Cosori Air Fryer.
 If you’re using a different brand of air fryer you may need to adjust the cook time.
 All air fryers cook a little differently and it’s always a good idea to test the recipe before making it.

-With the temperature at 350 degrees Fahrenheit, I found the muffins to bake perfectly in 8 minutes in the Cosori 5.8 quart Air Fryer.
+With the temperature at 350°F (177°C), I found the muffins to bake perfectly in 10 minutes using the bake function in the Cosori Dual Blaze Air Fryer.

 Store any remaining muffins in an airtight container at room temperature for up to 3 days.